SEA TURTLE

 SEA TURTLES

 In the Maldives, critically endangered green sea turtles (Chelonia mydas) were once widely harvested for their meat for human consumption.
 Additionally, sea turtle eggs were collected from nests as a food source.
 Critically endangered hawksbill turtles (Eretmochelys imbricata) were often harvested to fuel tourism-driven demand for tortoiseshell - the polished carapace of hawksbill turtles often fashioned into jewellery and other decorative items.
 In 1995, amid concerns of the sustainability of harvest rates, a nationwide ban was placed on turtle harvests.
 This was followed in 2005 and 2016 with the implementation of egg harvesting bans.
-Despite this legislation, illegal poaching of turtles and their eggs still occurs throughout the Maldives.
+Despite this legislation, illegal harvesting of turtles and their eggs still occurs throughout the Maldives.

 LR_D3_2437Baby turtle.jpg